Pedro Mendes (model)

-Pedro Mendes (born 1 November 1987) is a Swiss model and male beauty pageant titleholder who was named Mister International 2015 at the finals held at the Newport Performing Arts Theater at Resorts World Manila in Pasay, Metro Manila, the Philippines.
+Pedro Mendes (born 1 November 1987) is a Swiss model and male beauty pageant titleholder who won Mister International 2015 at the finals held at the Newport Performing Arts Theater at Resorts World Manila in Pasay, Metro Manila, Philippines.
 He is the first Swiss to win the title of Mister International in the history of the pageant, and the second European man who won the title after Ryan Terry, Mister Great Britain 2010.

 Personal life

 Pedro lives in Geneva, Switzerland and works as a model.
 He is known as Mister Switzerland 2015 or (in French) Mister Suisse Francophone 2015.
-He becomes brand ambassador of his country with Catarina Lopes, the reigning Miss Suisse Francophone, who also competed at the Miss Supranational 2015 in Poland and is his girlfriend.
+He became a brand ambassador of his country with Catarina Lopes, a former Miss Suisse Francophone, who also competed at the Miss Supranational 2015 in Poland and is his girlfriend.

 Mister International 2015

-On 30 November 2015 Pedro named Mister International 2015 represented Switzerland.
-He was crowned by the former Mister International 2014 of the Philippines, Neil Perez at Newport Performing Art Theater Resorts World Manila.
-He overcame the other thirty six delegates from across the world to be the next Mister International.
-Beside he wins the title, Brazil, Korea, Panama and the Czech Republic were declared as the runners-up by the judges of Mister International.
+On 30 November 2015 Pedro was named Mister International 2015, representing Switzerland.
+He was crowned by Mister International 2014 Neil Perez of the Philippines at the Newport Performing Art Theater Resorts World Manila.
+He competed with thirty-six other delegates from across the world, to be the next Mister International.